Battle of Kyongju: Early attack

-Facing the KPA 12th Division was the ROK Capital Division.
-At 04:00 August 27, a KPA attack overran one company of the ROK 17th Regiment, Capital Division, north of Kigye.
+Facing the KPA 12th Division was the ROKA Capital Division.
+At 04:00 August 27, a KPA attack overran one company of the ROKA 17th Regiment, Capital Division, north of Kigye.
 This caused the whole regiment to buckle and retreat.
-Then the ROK 18th Regiment to the east fell back because of its exposed flank.
-The ROK 17th Regiment lost the town of Kigye in pulling back, and the entire Capital Division fell back 3 mi to the south side of the Kigye valley.
+Then the ROKA 18th Regiment to the east fell back because of its exposed flank.
+The ROKA 17th Regiment lost the town of Kigye in pulling back, and the entire Capital Division fell back 3 mi to the south side of the Kigye valley.

-At a briefing in Taegu on August 27, Eighth Army commander Lieutenant General Walton Walker showed his concern over this development.
-One of those present was Major General John B. Coulter who had arrived in Korea about a month earlier.
-Half an hour after the briefing ended, Walker ordered Coulter to observe the ROK troops on the east.
+At a briefing in Taegu on August 27, Eighth Army commander Lieutenant general Walton Walker showed his concern over this development.
+One of those present was Major general John B. Coulter who had arrived in Korea about a month earlier.
+Half an hour after the briefing ended, Walker ordered Coulter to observe the ROKA troops on the east.
 Coulter flew to Kyongju, arriving there at 12:00 that day.
-Walker in the meantime formally appointed Coulter Deputy Commander, Eighth Army, placing him in command of the ROK I Corps which controlled the Capital and 3rd Divisions, the US 21st Infantry Regiment, the 3rd Battalion, US 9th Infantry Regiment and the 73rd Medium Tank Battalion, less C Company.
-Coulter designated these units Task Force Jackson and established his headquarters in the same building in Kyongju in which the ROK I Corps' commander and the KMAG officers had their command post.
+Walker in the meantime formally appointed Coulter Deputy Commander, Eighth Army, placing him in command of the ROKA I Corps which controlled the Capital and 3rd Divisions, the US 21st Infantry Regiment, the 3rd Battalion, US 9th Infantry Regiment and the 73rd Medium Tank Battalion, less C Company.
+Coulter designated these units Task Force Jackson and established his headquarters in the same building in Kyongju in which the ROKA I Corps' commander and the KMAG officers had their command post.

-When he arrived at Kyongju that day, Coulter found ROK I Corps disintegrating rapidly and in low morale.
-Walker had instructed him to issue his orders to the ROK I Corps commander as advice, which Coulter did.
+When he arrived at Kyongju that day, Coulter found ROKA I Corps disintegrating rapidly and in low morale.
+Walker had instructed him to issue his orders to the ROKA I Corps commander as advice, which Coulter did.
 Coulter had the mission of eliminating the KPA penetration in the Kigye area and of seizing and organizing the high ground extending from north of Yongch'on to the coast at Wolp'o-ri, about 12 mi north of P'ohang-dong.
 This line passed 10 mi north of Kigye.
 Coulter was to attack as soon as possible with Task Force Jackson to gain the first high ground north of Kigye.
 The US 21st Infantry Regiment was moving to a position north of Taegu on the morning of August 27, when Walker revoked its orders and instructed it to turn around and proceed as rapidly as possible to Kyongju and report to Coulter.
 The regiment departed Taegu at 10:00 and arrived at Kyongju that afternoon.
-Coulter immediately sent the 3rd Battalion north to An'gang-ni where it went into a position behind the ROK Capital Division.
+Coulter immediately sent the 3rd Battalion north to An'gang-ni where it went into a position behind the ROKA Capital Division.